IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-oci.md

 ### Security information (e-CSD) in ONE Record

+!!! note
     With ONE Record all requirements on Security Declaration are already taken care of with the usage of dedicated `SecurityDeclaration` object linked to `Shipment` or `Piece`, more details can be found on the Data Model part of the specifications.

 ### Customs information in ONE Record